Joc Pederson Player Props: Giants vs. Pirates

 Joc Pederson At The Plate

-- Pederson is hitting .234 with five doubles, two triples, eight home runs and 31 walks.
+- Pederson is batting .234 with five doubles, two triples, eight home runs and 31 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.